Now accepting applications for 2017-18, deadline June 30th!

 Please submit applications prior to May 30th for priority admittance.
 Additional applications may be accepted on a space-available basis after the deadline.
 The application includes:

-1. Online application form [link will be posted in the spring] - Please note: It is strongly recommended typing applications answers in a document, then copying and pasting responses into the online application.
+1. Online application form - Please note: It is strongly recommended typing applications answers in a document, then copying and pasting responses into the online application.

 2. A signed "Statement of Release Time" form from the department chair (or equivalent) indicating the commitment to provide release time for the program sessions.

 Submit the Statement of Release Time form and CV electronically or via campus mail to Mary Wines, PASQUAL Program, 1161 North Ingalls Building, 300 N. Ingalls St., Ann Arbor, MI 48109-5403 or firstname.lastname@example.org.

 Formal Curriculum of Guided Study